The Pursuit of the Pankera: Parallels with The Number of the Beast

 Since the texts of both The Number of the Beast and The Pursuit of the Pankera diverge precisely as the four main characters make their first jump to a parallel universe, they can be considered parallel books about parallel universes, with interwoven characters and storylines.
 A reprint of The Number of the Beast was published as a set with The Pursuit of the Pankera, with matching artwork by Scott Grimando.
 Both books start off the same for the first one third of the book.
 After the first third, the books diverge completely.
 The Number of the Beast generally ignores the alien Pankera and focuses on a series of strange events experienced by the main characters.

-Heinlein enthusiast David Potter explained on alt.fan.heinlein, in a posting reprinted on the Heinlein Society, that the entire book is actually "one of the greatest textbooks on narrative fiction ever produced, with a truly magnificent set of examples of how not to do it right there in the foreground, and constant explanations of how to do it right, with literary references to people and books that did do it right, in the background."
+Heinlein enthusiast David Potter explained on alt.fan.heinlein, in a posting reprinted on the Heinlein Society website, that the entirety of The Number of the Beast is actually "one of the greatest textbooks on narrative fiction ever produced, with a truly magnificent set of examples of how not to do it right there in the foreground, and constant explanations of how to do it right, with literary references to people and books that did do it right, in the background."
 He noted that "every single time there's a boring lecture or tedious character interaction going on in the foreground, there's an example of how to do it right in the background."

 Literary significance and reception

 The book was published to generally positive reviews.
 However, Publishers Weekly considered it to be somewhat dated by modern standards while commenting on it being a "fascinating window into Heinlein's creative process."
 Midwest Book Review called it an "extraordinary work of science fiction," and it was a Locus Magazine national bestseller.

-Scholars of the genre and followers have been keen to use this unusual example of a totally different manuscript for a novel.
 Noted science fiction historian and critic Farah Menhelsohn wrote that she was keen to read the book: "Heinlein mined so much of his material from older books, and rethought so many of his ideas at different points, that this book could be a real contribution to understanding his internal grand narrative."

 Jack Kirwan wrote in National Review that the novel is "about two men and two women in a time machine safari through this and other universes.
 But describing The Number of the Beast thus is like saying Moby Dick is about a one-legged guy trying to catch a fish."
 He went on to state that Heinlein celebrates the "competent person".